cirruslabs/cirrus-ci-docs/docs/guide/supported-computing-services.md

 Containers on Community Cluster can use maximum 8.0 CPUs and up to 24 Gb of memory.
 [Custom GKE clusters](#google-kubernetes-engine) don't have that limitation though.

+!!! warning
-!> Since Community Cluster is shared scheduling times for containers can vary from time to time.
+    Since Community Cluster is shared scheduling times for containers can vary from time to time.
 Also the smaller a container require resources faster it will be scheduled.

 ## Google Cloud

 Cirrus CI can schedule tasks on several Google Cloud Compute services.
 In order to interact with Google Cloud APIs Cirrus CI needs permissions.
-Creating a [service account](https://cloud.google.com/compute/docs/access/service-accounts) is a common way to safely give granular access to parts of Google Cloud Projects.
+Creating a [service account](https://cloud.google.com/compute/access/service-accounts) is a common way to safely give granular access to parts of Google Cloud Projects.

+!!! warning
-!> We do recommend to create a separate Google Cloud project for running CI builds to make sure tests are isolated from production data.
+    We do recommend to create a separate Google Cloud project for running CI builds to make sure tests are isolated from production data.
 Having a separate project also will show how much money is spent on CI and how efficient Cirrus CI is :wink:

 Once you have a Google Cloud project for Cirrus CI please create a service account by running the following command: